-Motivation: Tales of the Koanan #8
+Motivation: Lives of the Koanan #8

 Sergoffa was doing her first virsoc.
 It was in and of her and some where else.
 Small hard entities shifted over parent hubs lodged in a long soft bed.
 Hails of hardnesses, grating each other.
 Among them in multitudes light supple travellers projected of flit and flip.
 She knew these in a nice manner.
 They were like the methods in her, all response.
 The environment knew itself in wallow of stone and light flesh, but through it ran odd incongruities, white and dark, in textures that seemed alien.